lightvector/KataGo/README.md

 ## Current Status and History

 KataGo has completed its third major official run!
-Running from December 2019 to June 2020 using about total 5 months of time (KataGo did not run entirely continuously during that time), it appears to be signficantly stronger than Leela Zero's final official 40-block nets at moderate numbers of playouts (thousands to low tens of thousands), including with only its 20-block net.
+It lasted from December 2019 to June 2020 using about 5 months of time (KataGo did not run entirely continuously during that time) and appears to have reached signficantly stronger than Leela Zero's final official 40-block nets at moderate numbers of playouts (thousands to low tens of thousands), including with only its 20-block net.
 Earlier, it also surpassed the prior 19-day official run from June 2019 in only about 12-14 days, and by the end reached more than 700 Elo stronger.
 This is due to various training improvements which were not present in prior runs.
 In addition to reaching stronger faster, this third run adds support for Japanese rules, stronger handicap play, and more accurate score estimation.

 Strong networks are available for download!
 See the [releases page](https://github.com/lightvector/KataGo/releases) for the latest release and these neural nets.
 A history of older and alternative neural nets can be found [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html), including a few *very* strong smaller nets.
 These include a fast 10-block network that nearly matches the strength of many earlier 15 block nets, including KataGo best 15-block net from last year and Leela Zero's LZ150.
 This new run also features a very strong 15-block network that should be approximately the strength of ELFv2, a 20-block network, at least at low thousands of playouts.
 They may be useful for users with weaker hardware.
 However, KataGo's latest 20-block network is so vastly much stronger than the 15-block net (perhaps 500-800 Elo at equal playouts!) that even on fairly weak hardware it likely dominates the 15-block net even taking into account how much slower it runs.